 CAS Latency Meaning

-CAS Latency (CL) is an abbreviation for Column Address Strobe Latency.
-The CAS Latency is defined as the total number of clock cycles it takes from when the memory controller receives an instruction for retrieving data to the time a RAM module accesses the specific data from a particular column address and makes it available at one of its output pins.
-Generally, when comparing RAM from similar generations (e.g., DDR4, DDR3, etc.), a lower latency RAM will perform better.
+CAS Latency (CL) is an abbreviation for Column Address Strobe Latency is defined as the total number of clock cycles it takes from when the memory controller receives an instruction for retrieving data to the time a RAM module accesses the specific data from a particular column address and makes it available at one of its output pins.
+Generally, when comparing RAM from similar generations (e.g., DDR4, DDR3, etc.), a lower latency RAM will perform faster but should be considered in tandem with the RAM’s frequency to get the actual real-world latency.

 A RAM module is responsible for receiving a command for data retrieval and then making that data available on its output pins.
 The process of data retrieval begins from the CPU which sends the command to the memory controller and then the memory controller sends the command to the RAM.

-Upon receiving the command, the RAM module gets to retrieving the data and sending it to its output pins.
-During these retrievals, for each data that is retrieved the RAM module goes through certain cycles.
+Upon receiving the command, the RAM module retrieves the data and sends it to its output pins.
+During these retrievals, for each data that is retrieved, the RAM module goes through certain cycles.
 These cycles are known as the RAM CAS Latency.

 Does CL matter in RAM?